frostoven/Cosmosis/MESH_CODES.md

 ### Spotlight
 ```
-type: spotlight
+csmType: spotlight
-[moduleHook]: Name of a module to bind to.
+[csmModuleHook]: Name of a module to bind to.
 Useful with, ex., 'cockpitLights'
-[gfxqLight]: low/medium/high | force this light into a gfx quality category
+[csmGfxqLight]: low/medium/high | force this light into a gfx quality category
-[devHelper]: true/false | If true, shows outlines to help debug the light
+[csmDevHelper]: true/false | If true, shows outlines to help debug the light
 ```
+Create a focussed light cone.

+You'll want to adjust csmModuleHook if you want this hooked up to the game's power grid and light switches.

 <!-- Planned items

 #### Door
 ```
-type: door
+csmType: door
 [id]: yourString
 [switchless]: false
 ```